jkeefe/workshops/module-sqlite-intro/README.md

 - Check out if everything worked by typing: `.schema doginfo`
 - Jump back out of CSV mode: `.mode columns`
 - Turn on headers: `.headers on`

+### If you get kicked out ...

+Just press the up-arrow key ⬆️ until you see `sqlite dogs.db` again and hit enter.

 ### A little bit of SQL